Time Line - the most important part

-Ideal ceremony length: 30 minutes.
+Wedding ceremony length (standard): 30 - 45 minutes.
 This is enough time to have meaningful readings and music to make your ceremony unique and memorable.

 Formal Bridal and Family Photos: This is during the gap between ceremony and reception.
 Be prepared.
 Know the shot list and make sure your photographer knows your wishes.
 If the bridal party and families are large, add another 15-30 minutes.

 Wedding Reception: Four - Six hours.
 "This allows time for cocktails, dinner, dancing and all the “wedding events.”